binomed/binomed.github.com/source/_drafts/I-organize-a-fugu-hackathon.md

 }
 ```

-The object face returned is array with all positions of the detected faces in the image or canvas.
+The object face returned is an array with all positions of the detected faces in the image or canvas.

 Here is the result of face detection: